alex-gamero/100-days-of-code/r1-log.md

 ### R1D11
 I am one step away from finishing the restoration of the website, Today I finished the interface for mobile devices.

+### R1D12
+Today I learned about MongoDB, its functions and how to start using it, it is really interesting.